-A. First offense...Suspension - Five (5) days ISS OR Five (5) days OSS, Two (2) days of which will be held in abeyance if the student attends a "Smoking Intervention Program".
-The parent or guardian may accompany his/her child.

-B. Second offense...Suspension - Five (5) days OSS.
-Ohio State Senate Bill 218 prohibits a child from consuming, possessing, using, purchasing, attempting to purchase, ordering, paying for, sharing the cost of, accepting, or receiving cigarettes, other tobacco products, vapor products or papers used to roll cigarettes.
+- A. First offense...Suspension Three (3) days OSS, Two (2) days of which will be held in abeyance if the student attends a "Smoking Intervention Program".
+The parent or guardian may accompany his/her child. - B. Second offense...Suspension Three (3) days OSS.
+Ohio State Senate Bill 218 prohibits a child from consuming, possessing, using, purchasing, attempting to purchase, ordering, paying for, sharing the cost of, accepting, or receiving cigarettes, other tobacco products, vapor products or papers used to roll cigarettes. - C. Third offense...Suspension Five (5) days of OSS.